 Again, we understand that these upgrades take time, so we recommend you begin planning now.
 Here are a few resources to help you prepare:

 - Jira 8.5 Long Term Support release upgrade guide

 - Jira Software 8.5 Long Term Support release change log

 Reminder: You’ll also need to upgrade Jira Service Desk at the same time.

 A note for Data Center customers: Zero Downtime Updates (ZDU) is not available when upgrading from a 7.x version to 8.5.
-However, once you’re on the 8.5 Enterprise release, you can use ZDU to take advantage of our back-ported bug fixes and security updates.
+However, once you’re on the 8.5 Long Term Support release, you can use ZDU to take advantage of our back-ported bug fixes and security updates.